nuxt/docs/en/guide/development-tools.md

 npm test
 ```

-Actually, jsdom has some limitations because of it does not use any browser behind but it will cover most of our tests.
-If you want to use a browser to test your application, you might want to check [Nightwatch.js](http://nightwatchjs.org).
+jsdom has some limitations because it does not use a browser.
+However, it will cover most of our tests.
+If you want to use a browser to test your application, you might want to check out [Nightwatch.js](http://nightwatchjs.org).

 ## ESLint